benste/GraphRAGZen/docs/source/graphragzen_concepts/local_querying.rst

 Querying can be devided in local search (specific information from a small part of the graph) and global search (information from summaries of the whole graph)

+see the following example on how to query using your graph for added context (click on source) :func:`graphragzen.examples.query.question`

 Overview of the Local Search Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^